 The determination of depreciation, depletion and amortization expense as well as impairments that are recognized on our oil and natural gas properties are highly dependent on the estimates of the proved oil and natural gas reserves attributable to our properties.
 Our estimate of proved reserves is based on the quantities of oil and natural gas which geological and engineering data demonstrate, with reasonable certainty, to be recoverable in the future years from known reservoirs under existing economic and operating conditions.
 The accuracy of any reserve estimate is a function of the quality of available data, engineering and geological interpretation, and judgment.
 For example, we must estimate the amount and timing of future operating costs, production taxes and development costs, all of which may in fact vary considerably from actual results.
 In addition, as the prices of oil and natural gas and cost levels change from year to year, the economics of producing our reserves may change and therefore the estimate of proved reserves may also change.
+Approximately 49% of our proved oil and gas reserves are proved undeveloped reserves.
+Oil and natural gas prices have fallen significantly in the second half of 2014.
+An extended decline in oil and gas prices may adversely affect our ability to fund planned expenditures.
 Any significant variance in these assumptions could materially affect the estimated quantity and value of our reserves.

 The information regarding present value of the future net cash flows attributable to our proved oil and natural gas reserves are estimates only and should not be construed as the current market value of the estimated oil and natural gas reserves attributable to our properties.
-Thus, such information includes revisions of certain reserve estimates attributable to our properties included in the prior year's estimates.
+Such information includes revisions of certain reserve estimates attributable to our properties included in the prior year's estimates.
 These revisions reflect additional information from subsequent activities, production history of the properties involved and any adjustments in the projected economic life of such properties resulting from changes in oil and natural gas prices.
 Any future downward revisions could adversely affect our financial condition, our borrowing ability, our future prospects and the value of our common stock.